boonemiller/CudaRayTracer/README.md

 Calculating the initial rays to cast into the scene is the first step of the ray tracer.
 I was able to accelerate this on the GPU by creating a large array in global memory of size width*height of the frame and passing a pointer of it to my cuda kernel.
 By indexing into this array we can figure out what pixel corresponds to that index.

 But first need to figure out what index a given thread block and individual thread maps to.
-This picture from Nvidia's website describes this well
+This picture from Nvidia's website describes this well.

 ![alt text](https://raw.githubusercontent.com/boonemiller/CudaRayTracer/master/cuda_indexing.png)